Family Therapy & Coaching

 How We Help Change Your Family Dynamic for the Better

-We know that there has been a lot of hurt on both sides because of addiction and dual diagnosis disorders.
+We know that there has been a lot of hurt on both sides because of trauma and dual diagnosis disorders.
 That means that in family therapy, past events need to be processed and codependent relationships need to be resolved.
 But none of this healing can happen without understanding and correcting the roles each member of the family plays.

 It’s our job during family therapy to help you uncover the following family roles, determine the best way to change them and help you become whole again: